sepulchered/sepulchered.github.io/now.md

 5. Learn stuff on linguistics.

-I don't provide professional services on any of the above (except for 1. where I have format contract), but if you want to chat about anything related to the abovementioned topic - feel free to contact me (really).
+I don't provide professional services on any of the above (except for 1. where I have format contract), but if you want to chat about anything related to the abovementioned topics - feel free to contact me (really).